-Facilities: The IYHL utilizes three area ice arenas with a total of five sheets of ice.
+Facilities: The IYHL utilizes three area ice arenas with a total of four sheets of ice.

 Levels of Hockey: The IYHL serves children ages 4-14 and is affiliated with USA Hockey, the governing body of youth hockey in the United States.
 All new players, regardless of their age, must attend the “Learn to Play” clinic.
 This clinic, offered in September and January, is an eight week program that teaches the fundamentals of skating and the game of hockey.
 Rental equipment is available for players new to hockey, but does not include ice hockey skates.
 Following are the divisions and their ages:

 Skaters must meet the age requirements for each division by January 1st.
 For more information on Age Classifications - Check out our Age Classification page